 - How does water quality impact living organisms?

-o What types of macroinvertebrates in the water body?
-How has water quality been affected by human activities?
+- What types of macroinvertebrates live in the water body?

 Data reported from measurements included in this bundle can have many uses locally, for downstream communities, and throughout your watershed.